| || |

 OCTOBER 23, 2008 [Golan Heights] Golan day, tanks, and NYC kosher crush

 Spent the day in and around the Golan Heights today.
 It is wild how you can see Syria as you drive many of the high altitude roads of the Golan Heights.
 Visiting wineries up in The Golan Heights getting caught behind TANKS that are being transported.
 It is really spectacular there.
-Pretty wild.
+Just across the border from Syria.
+That same high altitude by the way is one of the factors that contributes to its being a prime grape growing region.

 | | WINE TASTING GUY